storesafe/cordova-plugin-sqlite-evplus-ext-common-free/README.md

 ### Multiple SQLite problem on Android

-_This plugin uses non-standard [litehelpers / Android-sqlite-evcore-native-driver-free](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free) sqlite database access implementation on Android.
-In case an application access the SAME database using multiple plugins there is a risk of data corruption ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>._
+This plugin uses non-standard [brodybits / Android-sqlite-evplus-ext-native-driver-free](https://github.com/brodybits/Android-sqlite-evplus-ext-native-driver-free) sqlite database access implementation on Android.
+In case an application access the SAME database using multiple plugins there is a risk of data corruption ref: [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.

 The workaround is to use the `androidDatabaseProvider: 'system'` setting as described in the [Android database provider](#android-database-provider) section below: